 For detailed information on the actual treatment, see “Our treatment concept”.

-For privately insured patients or members of Beihilfekassen (medical insurance companies for civil servants, judges, etc), Prof. Maar writes a detailed ‘absorption of costs’ application to the medical insurance companies.
+For privately insured patients or members of Beihilfekassen (medical insurance companies for civil servants, judges, etc), Dr. Maar writes a detailed ‘absorption of costs’ application to the medical insurance companies.
 Experience shows that the Beihilfekassen and private insurance companies accept the entire cost of treatment including all required medications.
 Recent case law and information from medical lawyers shows that private medical insurance companies and Beihilfekassen are legally obliged to pay for the cost of complementary therapy.
 We can help you with legal assistance and/or information on policy judgments regarding the financing of this therapy.

 At the beginning of treatment, you will sign a detailed treatment contract, which provides information on cost, duration of treatment and the type of invoicing.
 You will be billed on weekly basis.